fbpx

 About Local Sauce Tours

-Local Sauce Tours offers Sydney’s “funnest” small-group experiences, bringing together locals and visitors to make friends and discover the city from a different perspective.
-Launched in 2018, walking tours explore vibrant inner-city pockets including Chinatown, Surry Hills, Newtown and Pyrmont, along with an annual calendar of special events and exclusive dining experiences.
+Local Sauce Tours offers Sydney (and now Brisbane’s) “funnest” small-group experiences, bringing together locals and visitors to make friends and discover the city from a different perspective.
+Launched in 2018, walking tours explore vibrant inner-city pockets including Chinatown, Surry Hills, Newtown, The Rocks and Chippendale, along with an annual calendar of special events and exclusive dining experiences.
 Passionate and entertaining guides host groups of up to 12 guests on tours that blend foodie experiences with stories of the city’s history, culture, nightlife and street art.
 Follow us on Instagram and Facebook to stay in the loop.